 So you’re planning a trip to Florence?
 Welcome to one of my favorite small cities.
 To help you have the best experience, I’ve put together a step-by-step 2 days in Florence itinerary.

 Two days in Florence isn’t much time.
 But, with some advance planning and ambition, you can spend a wonderful weekend there.
-This Florence itinerary takes you to the city’s top attractions, famous landmarks, and world class museums.
+This Florence itinerary takes you to the city’s must see attractions, famous landmarks, and world class museums.

 Overview Of 2 Days In Florence Itinerary

 Here’s a quick snapshot of what you’ll see on each day of your 2 days in Florence.